Mendyslam/altschool-cloud-exercises/cis-benchmark-ubuntu2004/README.md

-# 10 CIS Benchmarks for Ubuntu20.04
+# 10 CIS Benchmarks for Ubuntu20.04 LTS Linux Operating System

 The following benchmarrks are applicable to level 1 server, but not limited to just it.